mxmssh/drltrace/README.md

 x86, x64 (ARM on the list).

 # Languages
-C and C++ standard libraries (and logs handling scripts written in Python).
+C and C++ standard library (and logs handling scripts written in Python).

 # Technical Details